galfar/deskew/Readme.md

 ### Notes

 For TIFF support in Linux and macOS you need to have libtiff 4.x installed (package is usually called libtiff5).

+For macOS you can download prebuilt libtiff binaries here: <https://bitbucket.org/galfar/app-deskew/downloads/TiffLibBins-macOS.zip>.
+Just put the files inside the archive to the same folder as `deskew-mac` executable.

 You can find some test images in TestImages folder and scripts to run tests (`RunTests.bat` and `runtests.sh`) in Bin.